 _cur counters: counters indicating current values that keep changing based on usage from current transactions.

-- The Web App Firewall security checks should work exactly the same as before.
+- The Web App Firewall security checks must work the same as before.

 - The response side processing is not affected and remains unchanged.

 - Streaming is not engaged if CVPN is used.